Create a medallion architecture in a Microsoft Fabric lakehouse

 You have successfully taken data from your bronze layer, transformed it, and loaded it into a silver Delta table.
 Now you’ll use a new notebook to transform the data further, model it into a star schema, and load it into gold Delta tables.

-Note that you could have done all of this in a single notebook, but for the purposes of this exercise you’re using separate notebooks to demonstrate the process of transforming data from bronze to silver and then from silver to gold.
+You could have done all of this in a single notebook, but for this exercise you’re using separate notebooks to demonstrate the process of transforming data from bronze to silver and then from silver to gold.
 This can help with debugging, troubleshooting, and reuse.

-1. Return to the Data Engineering home page and create a new notebook called Transform data for Gold.
+1. Return to the workspace home page and create a new notebook called Transform data for Gold.

 2. In the lakehouse explorer pane, add your Sales lakehouse by selecting Add and then selecting the Sales lakehouse you created earlier.
+In the Add Lakehouse window, select Existing Lakehouse without Schema.
 You should see the sales_silver table listed in the Tables section of the explorer pane.

-3. In the existing code block, remove the boilerplate text and add the following code to load data to your dataframe and start building out your star schema, then run it:
+3. In the existing code block, remove the commented text and add the following code to load data to your dataframe and start building your star schema, then run it:

 # Load data to the dataframe as a starting point to create the gold layer